Style sheet (web development): Consistency

 Because the semantic file contains only the meanings an author intends to convey, the styling of the various elements of the document's content is very consistent.
 For example, headings, emphasized text, lists and mathematical expressions all receive consistently applied style properties from the external style sheet.
 Authors need not concern themselves with the style properties at the time of composition.
 These presentational details can be deferred until the moment of presentation.

 Portability

 The deferment of presentational details until the time of presentation means that a document can be easily re-purposed for an entirely different presentation medium with merely the application of a new style sheet already prepared for the new medium and consistent with elemental or structural vocabulary of the semantic document.
 A carefully authored document for a web page can easily be printed to a hard-bound volume complete with headers and footers, page numbers and a generated table of contents simply by applying a new style sheet.

-Practical disadvantages today

-As of 2006, specifications (for example, XHTML, XSL, CSS) and software tools implementing these specification are only reaching the early stages of maturity.
-So there are some practical issues facing authors who seek to embrace this method of separating content and style.

-Narrow adoption without the parsing and generation tools

-While the style specifications are quite mature and still maturing, the software tools have been slow to adapt.
-Most of the major web development tools still embrace a mixed presentation-content model.
-So authors and designers looking for GUI based tools for their work find it difficult to follow the semantic web method.
-In addition to GUI tools, shared repositories for generalized style sheets would probably aid adoption of these methods.